7+ Mistakes to Avoid while Blogging for an E-Commerce

 Though keyword analysis is essential for novice bloggers, you should not do it exclusively for SEO purposes.
 Instead, it would help if you used it to learn what your target audience is searching for online.
 It will assist you with writing blog posts that discuss the issues that your target audience is facing.

 Following Google's latest algorithm improvements, the search engine currently places a greater emphasis on the meaning of the content when determining its SEO importance.
 As a result, if you would like your content to be widely read and respected, you should prioritize writing well-researched, high-quality posts.

 Does this mean that I shouldn’t rank for my products?

-For example, The Bengal store here has many blogs which do not rank, neither are written for that purpose.
-They link their blog posts on their product description and also share the blogs on social media, which would first engage the interested readers then it would also convince them to buy it.
+For example, The Bengal store here has many blogs which do not rank, nor are written for that purpose.
+They link their blog posts to their product description and also share the blogs on social media, which would first engage interested readers and then it would also convince them to buy it.
 This effort needs to be made, also because you are there to help your site by engaging the customers.

 8. Not Considering Social Media Traffic as “Buyers”

 Mostly it is thought that social media visitors won’t be buyers and posting too much content would sway them away from your site, and ultimately reduce your following.
 But that’s not true, posting in a personalized way, and really useful blogs would always attract those readers who would either buy your products or are genuinely interested in your products/brand/article.
 What matters are the people clicking on the link and landing on your site!